-Learn how to model a complex system and break it down into cohesive bounded contexts through hands-on group activities.
-This session will teach you skills you can immediately begin applying in your organisation to improve the autonomy of your software services and the teams that build and run them.
+Join Nick Tune and Zsofia Herendi to learn how to model a complex system and break it down into cohesive bounded contexts through hands-on group activities.
+You’ll leave with skills you can immediately begin applying in your organization to improve the autonomy of your software services and the teams that build and run them.

-Nick is a product-focused technical leader.
-He has helped teams in a variety of organisations to achieve continuous delivery and high alignment, including the UK government, Salesforce, and 7digital.
-He is the co-author of Designing Autonomous Teams and Services (O’Reilly) and Patterns, Principles and Practices of Domain-Driven Design (Wrox), and blogs from ntcoding.co.uk.
+Nick Tune is a principal consultant at Empathy Software.
+A product-focused technical leader, Nick has helped teams in a variety of organizations to achieve continuous delivery and high alignment, including the UK government, Salesforce, and 7digital.
+He is the coauthor of Designing Autonomous Teams and Services (O’Reilly) and Patterns, Principles and Practices of Domain-Driven Design (Wrox).
+He blogs from Ntcoding.co.uk.

-Zsófia is a product owner who has spent more than 10 years bringing developers and business people together to build world class digital products and services.
-She is a skilled modeller with a passion for diagramming and an addiction to optimising flow.
-Zsófia brings new products to market for Dealogic, a global leader in Fintech, where she also coaches teams in BDD and DDD.
-She recently founded Hungary’s first DDD community.
+Zsófia Herendi brings new products to market at Dealogic, a global leader in fintech, where she also coaches teams in BDD and DDD.
+Zsófia has spent more than 10 years bringing developers and business people together to build world-class digital products and services.
+A skilled modeler with a passion for diagramming and an addiction to optimizing flow, she recently founded Hungary’s first DDD community.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?